-We want to thank Seth for spending time with us recently and telling us more about his life and love of Hall County.
+We want to thank Patrick for recently spending time with us and telling us more about his life and love of Hall County.

-Question: What inspired you or led you to play football over other sports?
+Q: What inspired you or led you to your current career?

 Q: What is your favorite restaurant in Hall County, and what do you love there?